AlfredChen0418/lol-win-prediction/README.md

 ## Framing a Prediction Problem

-In this project, I want to predict whether a team will win the game using only information available at 15 minutes.
+In this analysis, I predict whether a team will win the game using only information available at 15 minutes.

 This is a **binary classification** problem.
 The response variable is `result`, which I coded as win or loss.